 In central Pennsylvania, the Swatara Creek Watershed encompasses 570 square miles in Berks, Dauphin, Lebanon and Schuylkill counties.
 Swatara Creek flows into the Susquehanna River, and eventually, the Chesapeake Bay.
 In addition to the four counties, there are 46 municipalities in the watershed with a total population of more than 800,000 people.

 Access to the Swatara Creek Water Trail is provided at two formal trailheads, Scotto's Italian Restaurant, Jonestown, Lebanon County, and Boat House Road Park, Derry Township, Dauphin County, and at other public and private access points identified on the trail guide/map.
-There are several municipal parks and Hershey Park nearby.
-Swatara Creek Bed & Breakfast Inn is also along the water trail.

 For people with disabilities, some of the accesses (Boat House Road Park in Derry Township for example) are paved to the water’s edge, which makes the Swatara accessible for the disabled for fishing.
 However, during the course of the four-day water trail, there are three portages around low-head dams.